Resources While Abroad

 CAPA’s student conduct code ensures that you remain safe and healthy and that you have the best possible experience while abroad.

-As a participant of a program with CAPA International Education (herein referred to as CAPA), you agree to abide by the following rules and code of conduct.
+As a participant of a program with CAPA The Global Education Network (herein referred to as CAPA), you agree to abide by the following rules and code of conduct.

 Lastly, you accept and acknowledge that you could be dismissed from your residence and from the program if you do not follow these rules and codes of conduct.
 You also accept and acknowledge that in the event of dismissal, no refunds of program fees will be issued, as agreed upon in your study abroad application.